yogisda/titan-assessments/README.md

 ## Features

 - A CI/CD GitHub Repository based on GitHub Actions
-- Spring Boot Backend to mangage the Entity Customer with Rest Endpoints
+- Spring Boot Backend to manage the Entity Customer with Rest Endpoints
 - JPA for Object-Relational Mapping to convert Java Objects to Database Tables
 - A MySQL Database to store the Data
 - Use of Criteria Queries to Filter on the Entity